Naturopathic Medicine Indigenous Placement Scholarship

 - Are undertaking external clinical placements.

-- Have a genuine connection or established relationship with an Indigenous community in which the placement occurs.
+- Have an established, genuine relationship with an Indigenous community in which the placement occurs.

 - Are motivated by service, equity and real-world impact.